equivalent/scrapbook2/archive/blogs/2016-01-10-build-or-not-to-build-docker-images-in-the-cloud.md

-I'm still new to Docker (well I think we all are as it's relatively new technology) but when I started learning late 2014 every other talk I watched presented Docker as a way how to **"ship the same container that you have in your laptop to QA, staging, production and it just work"**.
+I'm still new to Docker (well I think we all are as it's relatively new technology) but when I started learning late 2014 every other talk I watched presented Docker as a way how to **"ship the same container that you have in your laptop to QA, staging, production and it just works"**.

+That's why we have that whale with all the containers in the logo.
+You ship collection of containters that works on one computer, to another (whether it's a VM or colleagues laptop)

 ![](https://www.docker.com/sites/default/files/legal/small_v.png)

-For me Docker is more than just a tool for `production`.
-For me is also a `development` tool (write application code for Docker running container via linked volume) and `test` env tool (run tests on a container) so it makes perfect sence for me to build the production Docker image on my laptop as well and then ship it when/if it works.

 So in my opinion developers should be building Docker images on their local computers/laptops and then push them to Docker Registry, not let hosted tool to build/push